-Arriving guests are welcomed to the farm and shown to the farm dinner area, where you can place your picnic blanket, mingle and enjoy a local beer and passed appetizers.
+Arriving guests are welcomed to the farm and shown to the farm dinner area, where you can place your picnic blanket, mingle and enjoy a local beverage and passed appetizers.
 About a half an hour into the evening, there will be an introductory talk and we will begin a guided tour of the host farm.
 A tour is generally 30 minutes in length.
-While you're getting to know the host farmer, a renowned regional chef will be preparing a feast onsite with fresh ingredients grown in the very fields you are touring.
+While you're getting to know the host farmer, our featured chef will be preparing a feast onsite with fresh ingredients grown in the very fields you are touring.
 The tour will end back at the farm dinner area, where you will be invited up to serve yourself a plate from the communal table and bring it back to your blanket to enjoy.
 Spend the rest of the afternoon sharing a delicious meal with friends and family and listening to live music from our farm band.
 End the celebration with a sunset bonfire and conversation with a community of like-minded, adventurous eaters.

 What Should I Bring?

 -Picnic blanket or chairs to sit on while you dine